jogarao96/jogarao96/README.md

-- 👋 Hi, I’m @jogarao (joe)
+- 👋 Hi, I’m @jogarao (joe) a Sr Site reliability Engineer
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in Automating tasks using CICD and cloudmigration
-- 🌱 I’m currently learning more of DevOps
+- 🌱 I’m currently learning more of Mlops Along with new technologies
-- 💞️ I’m looking to collaborate on more of a devops
+- 💞️ I’m looking to collaborate on more of a CI CF and IAC projects
 - 📫 How to reach me jogarao96@gmail.com

 <!---